cesar-santamaria/algofy-task/README.md

 # Algofy Task
-A responsive web page I completed as a task assignment for Algofy, a 360° Performance Marketing Agency.
+A responsive web page as a task assignment for Algofy, a 360° Performance Marketing Agency.
 I wanted to incorporate Algofy somehow in my design and decided on a fictional Algofy 360° Hydration Drink.

 **Link to project:** https://algofy-task-six.vercel.app/